 Manningham Council carries out water quality testing in creeks and streams throughout the municipality to determine pollution levels and implement strategies to improve their condition.

-For more information, please call Council's Economic and Environmental Planning Team on 9840 9333.
+For more information, please call Council's City Strategy Team on 9840 9333.

 Flooding and Overflows